Some of the many PLACES to VISIT: (all times are approximate driving time)

 But just over the border in Granada Province is the Embalse de Negratin.

-Located on the southern side of the lake you’ll find Playa de Freila – which has a stony beach and a great little restaurant where you can have lunch (menu del dia) or snacks.
+Located on the southern side of the lake you’ll find Playa de Freila – which has a stony beach.

 Kayaking also available on the northern side of the lake at Club Deportivo Negratín.